Back to: Trading with Smart Money

 Overall trend or context

-The strength of the current trend can provide some indication of whether a price movement against the trend is likely to be a pullback or a reversal.
+The current trend’s strength can indicate whether a price movement against the trend is likely to be a pullback or a reversal.
 A strong trend is less likely to reverse completely, while a weak trend may be more vulnerable to a reversal.
-For more details about how to identify strengths and weaknesses in trend click here.
+For more details about identifying strengths and weaknesses in trend, click here.

 Key Level of Support and Resistance

-Traders also look at key levels of support and resistance to determine whether a price movement is a pullback or a reversal.
-Pullbacks typically occur at support or resistance levels, where buyers or sellers are expected to step in and take control of the market again.
+Traders also look at key support and resistance levels to determine whether a price movement is a pullback or a reversal.
+Pullbacks typically occur at support or resistance levels, where buyers or sellers are expected to step in and retake market control.

-you can see that price retested previous resistance as support each time a retracement occurred.
-As long as these support zones were holding in an uptrend, there was no reason to suspect that these pullbacks indicated a trend reversal.
-Each pullback on the chart was a temporary move and didn’t signal a change in the overall trend from bullish to bearish and vice versa
+you can see that the price retested previous resistance as support each time a retracement occurred.
+As long as these support zones were in an uptrend, there was no reason to suspect that these pullbacks indicated a trend reversal.
+Each pullback on the chart was a temporary move and didn’t signal a change in the overall trend from bullish to bearish and vice versa.

 However, if the price breaks through a key level during a pullback and fails to continue in the original direction of the trend and after the breakout of the key level of support zones were holding in a downtrend (bounce from support in uptrend expect failed pullback or trend reversal).for more about reversal structure click here.